Last Updated: June 27, 2024

 Directing Career

-Howard made his directorial debut in 1977 with the low-budget comedy action film "Grand Theft Auto".
-He went on to direct several TV films, before getting his big directorial break in 1982 with "Night Shift", which starred Michael Keaton, Shelley Long, and Henry Winkler.
-Since then, Howard has directed several major films, including "Splash" (1984), "Cocoon" (1985), "Willow" (1988), "Parenthood" (1989), "Backdraft" (1991), "Apollo 13" (1995), "How the Grinch Stole Christmas" (2000), "A Beautiful Mind" (2001), "Cinderella Man" (2005), "The Da Vinci Code" (2006), "Angels & Demons" (2009), "Rush" (2013), "In the Heart of the Sea" (2015), and "Inferno" (2016).
+Howard made his directorial debut in 1977 with the low-budget comedy action film "Grand Theft Auto."
+He went on to direct several TV movies before getting his big directorial break in 1982 with "Night Shift," which starred Michael Keaton, Shelley Long, and Henry Winkler.
+Since then, Ron has directed several major films, including "Splash" (1984), "Cocoon" (1985), "Willow" (1988), "Parenthood" (1989), "Backdraft" (1991), "Apollo 13" (1995), "How the Grinch Stole Christmas" (2000), "A Beautiful Mind" (2001), "Cinderella Man" (2005), "The Da Vinci Code" (2006), "Angels & Demons" (2009), "Rush" (2013), "In the Heart of the Sea" (2015), and "Inferno" (2016).
 In 2008, Howard showcased the world premiere of his film "Frost/Nixon" at that year's London Film Festival.
 Awards he has received as a director include the Austin Film Festival's 2009 Extraordinary Contribution to Filmmaking Award.

 Furthermore, in June 2017, Howard officially became the director of the Star Wars prequel, "Solo: A Star Wars Story" (2018).
-The previous directors Phil Lord and Christopher Miller had been let go due to their refusal to compromise with Lucasfilm over the direction of the film.
+The previous directors, Phil Lord and Christopher Miller, had been let go due to their refusal to compromise with Lucasfilm over the direction of the film.
 At the time of his takeover, the film was actually nearly completed, with only three and a half weeks of filming and five weeks of reshoots left.

 Business Ventures